Ricky Leutele

-Leutele previously played for the Huddersfield Giants in the Super League, Toronto Wolfpack in the Betfred Championship and the Super League, the Melbourne Storm and the Cronulla-Sutherland Sharks in the NRL.
+Leutele previously played for the Huddersfield Giants in the Super League, Toronto Wolfpack in the Championship and the Super League, the Melbourne Storm and the Cronulla-Sutherland Sharks in the NRL.
 He was part of the Cronulla team that won their maiden premiership title in the 2016 NRL Grand Final, making the final tackle.

 Background

 Leutele was born in Brisbane, Queensland, Australia.
-He is of Samoan and Tokelau descent, from the Leutele and Moeono family of Falefa.
+He is of Samoan descent, from the Leutele and Moeono family of Falefa.

 Leutele played his junior rugby league for the Logan Brothers Rugby League Football Club.

+Leutele is also uncle to Keenan Palasia who played for Brisbane Broncos in the 2023 NRL grand final against Penrith Panthers and later returned to his hometown to play for Gold Coast Titans.

+They featured for the first time together in the 2024 Toa Samoa squad in England.

 Playing career

 Leutele played his junior football for Logan Brothers before being signed by the Cronulla-Sutherland Sharks.
 Leutele played for the Sharks Toyota Cup team in 2009 and 2010, scoring 5 tries in 38 games before moving on to the Sharks' NSW Cup reserve-grade team in 2011.